Rights & Privacy

-A student's rights begin when the student registers and attends his or her first class.
+A student's rights begin when the student registers for classes.
 The privacy protection FERPA gives to students is very broad.
 With limited exceptions, FERPA regulations give privacy protection to all student education records.
 Examples of student records entitled to protection under FERPA include grade reports, transcripts and most disciplinary files.
 This protected information cannot be released to any third party, including parents, without signed and dated written consent from the student.
 Prior consent of a student, however, is not required for disclosure of education records under certain circumstances including to protect the health and safety of the student or others.
 For this reason, the University of Maryland developed a protocol regarding parental/guardian notification (see below).

 We encourage students and parents to agree upon methods of communication before classes begin.
 Coming to an agreement and establishing expectations for communication fosters trust and mutual responsibility.
 One convenient approach is to ask your student to grant parent/guardian access so that you can view your student's grades, class schedules, account balances, and unofficial transcripts using the University's Testudo Web site.
 Click here for information about the parent/guardian access.